Pumpkin Pie Fudge: A Creamy, Spiced Treat for the Season

 1 tsp pure vanilla extract

-Optional Garnish: crushed graham crackers, chopped pecans, drizzle with melted white chocolate, and/or sprinkle with cinnamon.
+Optional Garnish: crushed graham crackers, chopped pecans, melted white chocolate drizzle, and/or a sprinkle of cinnamon.

 INSTRUCTIONS